Helping students pursue passions and interests

-PSD's new Futures Lab will offer students programs and pathways to pursue passions and interests in an applied-learning environment that enhances PSD's long-standing college and career-readiness programs.
+PSD's Futures Lab offer students programs and pathways to pursue passions and interests in an applied-learning environment that enhances PSD's long-standing college and career-readiness programs.

-The Futures Lab, which will launch in the 2019-20 school year, will offer courses that let students deepen their learning in interest areas, develop career skills and earn industry-recognized credentials in a variety of fields.
+The Futures Lab offer courses that let students deepen their learning in interest areas, develop career skills and earn industry-recognized credentials in a variety of fields.
 The goal is to help students graduate prepared to succeed in a changing world.

-See the Futures Lab presentation to the Board of Education - February 2019
+Futures Lab presentation to the Board of Education - Feb.
+2019

 Frequently Asked Questions and Answers